Shift equivalences through the lens of Cuntz-Krieger algebras: Compatible shift equivalence

 \section{Compatible shift equivalence}

 In this section we introduce and study \emph{compatible shift equivalence}, which is formulated in terms of adjacency matrices and path isomorphisms.
 We show that it is indeed an equivalence relation, and that strong shift equivalence implies compatible shift equivalence.
+In what follows, for a matrix $A$ we write $\id_A$ to mean $\id_{E_A}$.